Gainsight Bulk API

 Not sure what your team is using?
 Click here.

-IMPORTANT NOTE: Gainsight is upgrading Connectors 2.0 with Horizon Experience.
-This article applies to tenants which are yet to be upgraded to the Horizon Experience of Connectors 2.0.
-If you are using Connectors 2.0 with Horizon Experience, you can find the documentation here.|
+|IMPORTANT: Gainsight is upgrading Connectors 2.0 with Horizon Experience.
+This article applies to tenants which have been upgraded to the Horizon Experience for Connectors 2.0.
+If you are using Connectors 2.0 with the previous version, you can find the documentation here.|

-Following are the advantages of Bulk API:
+Following are the benefits of using the Gainsight Bulk API:

-- Job creation and maintenance is easy
+- Job creation and maintenance is easy.

-- Data import into standard objects is available
+- Data import into standard objects is available.

-- Field Mapping available in the UI
+- Field Mapping available in the UI.

-- Ability to set up Data import Lookup with multiple field mapping
+- Ability to set up Data import Lookup with multiple field mapping.

-- Update Keys functionality for Update/Upsert operations
+- Update Keys functionality for Update/Upsert operations.

-- Notification emails for Success and Failure of data import
+- Notification emails for Success and Failure of data import.